alsalafiyyah/alsalafiyyah.github.io/_posts/audios/2019-11-19-no-human-being-before-adam.md

 ---

 ### Question:
-Brother M. M. Y. from Al-Judeidah district, the Republic of Yemen, asks: Some people claim that before Adam there existed a primitive human species, but they then disappeared.
-Is this correct?
+The listener (M. M. Y.) from the Yemen Arab Republic, Al Hudaydah Governorate, sent a message asking: "I heard from some people that there was a primitive human before Adam who disappeared before Adam appeared.
+Is this correct?"

 ### Answer:
-This claim is a groundless and meaningless superstition because no human being ever existed before Adam (peace be upon him).
+There is no basis for this; rather, this is one of the myths.
+There was no other human before Adam.
+Yes.